xuanngo2001/FAIG/README.md

 - Close trade
 - Loop round again.

 **Note to self**: It only uses linear regression function to predict price.
-I have read the code but this is a good example to see how to interact with IG api. https://www.reddit.com/r/Forex/duplicates/7q6af1/faig_fully_automated_ig_trading_a_python_script/
+I haven't read the code but this is a good example to see how to interact with IG api. https://www.reddit.com/r/Forex/duplicates/7q6af1/faig_fully_automated_ig_trading_a_python_script/

 # FAIG - Fully Automated IG Index